Certificate of Destruction: A Complete Guide

 When is a Certificate of Destruction Required?

-If your business regularly handles documents that contain sensitive information, you are responsible for maintaining the confidentiality of that data as long as it remains in your possession.
+If your business handles documents containing sensitive information, you are responsible for protecting that data until it has been properly destroyed.

-In these cases, verified destruction is the final part of the document lifecycle and an important component in any records management policy.
-A Certificate of Destruction serves as your record that sensitive data has been permanently destroyed, and that it was done so in accordance with data privacy laws and regulations.
+Verified destruction is the final step in a document’s lifecycle and an important part of anyrecords management policy.
+A Certificate of Destruction provides proof that sensitive data has been permanently destroyed in compliance with data privacy laws and regulations.
+It also helps you maintain a well-documented chain of custody, which may be required to meet legal obligations.

 • Personally identifiable information (PII)